FelixFelicis555/Metro-Fare-Calculator/README.md

       - The fare calculation keeps track of daily and weekly totals for individual commuters.
   4. Output:
       - Displays the calculated fare for each journey and the total fare applied across all journeys

+## **🚧 Ongoing Work🛠️**
+ - **Testing**: We are in the process of adding unit and integration tests to ensure the reliability of the application.
+ - **Input Validation**: Enhancements for input validation are underway to ensure robust data handling and better error management.
+ - **Exception-Handling/Error-Handling**: The goal is to catch edge cases, invalid inputs, and unexpected scenarios with informative error messages and graceful fallbacks.

+## **Future Scope**
+ 1. Advanced Fare Calculation Features
+ 2. Integration with External Systems
+ 3. Advanced User Personalization
+ 4. Enhanced Reporting and Analytics